noodnik2/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 CodeBook for Tidy Data
 ======================

-Documentation of dataset produced by the "har.create.and.write.datasets()" function in "run_analysis.R"
+Documentation of "wide" (standard) dataset produced by the "har.create.and.write.datasets()" function in "run_analysis.R"

 Overview
 --------

-Tidy data set containing averaged measurements from each of the train and test measurements datasets collected as part of the HAR study.
+A "wide" tidy data set containing averaged measurements from each of the train and test measurements datasets collected as part of the HAR study.
+A "wide" data set is produced by default in order to preserve the original form of the data per the study.
+The data are "tidy" in this form inasmuch as each variable holds information unrelated to any other.

+Note that the script can also produce a "tall" version of this tidy dataset as documented in the README.md file.
+In the "tall" case, exactly one "value" is produced for each "variable", and the same results are presented in a "pivoted", tall form, the same as as described below with the grouping variables in common, and the "variable" and "value" variables added instead of the 64 measurements variables present in the "wide" form.

 Grouping Variables